-The student may choose any of the following Internship / Innovation /
+The student may choose any of the following Internship / Innovation / Entrepreneurship related activities for a total of 4 weeks duration in each year

-Entrepreneurship related activities for 4 weeks duration:
+(i) Work on innovation or entrepreneurial activities resulting in start-up.

-- (i) Work on innovation or entrepreneurial activities resulting in start-up - (ii) Undergo internship with industry/ NGO's/ Government organizations/ Micro/ Small/ Medium enterprises - (iii) Undergo internship with National Employment Enhancement Mission (NEEM) Facilitator.
+- (ii) Undergo internship with industry/ NGO's/ Government organizations/ Micro/ Small/Medium enterprises. - (iii) Undergo internship with National Employment Enhancement Mission (NEEM) Facilitator.